Staff and volunteers with the Prince William Cooperative Extension’s

 Environment and Natural Resources program provide educational programs for individuals and business to implement sound practices producing aesthetically pleasing landscapes that have minimal negative impacts on the environment.
 Programs include:

 Help us go green and save more than just a tree!
 For FREE lawn, landscape and garden updates,

 The Environment and Natural Resources team and Master Gardener Volunteers of Virginia Cooperative Extension answer many questions throughout the year.
 Below are some of our most frequently asked questions for this time of year.

-If you have additional questions, give our Extension Horticultural Help Desk a call at 703-792-7747
+If you have additional questions, contact our Extension Horticultural Help Desk at 703-792-7747 or

 Some tips for getting the most out of seed include: